 - The Rising Star Award is given to a Star Performer with under one year of service.

 - The Shining Star Award is given to a Star Performer with nominations received by patients.

-- The Super Star Award is given to a Star Performer with nominations received by peers, supervisors and faculty.
+- The Shooting Star Award is given to a Star Performer with nominations received by peers, supervisors and faculty.